Claiming Purvanchal E’way its own project, SP stages its parallel ‘inauguration’ | Politics

 - India

-The Samajwadi Party on Tuesday made its own inauguration of the Purvanchal Expressway by showering flowers over its various stretches and and cycling on them around the time Prime Minister Narendra Modi dedicated the 341-km higway to people.
+The Samajwadi Party on Tuesday carried out a parallel inauguration of the Purvanchal Expressway by showering flowers over its various stretches and and cycling on them around the time Prime Minister Narendra Modi dedicated the 341-km higway to people.

 ''SP works for the public.
 The SP workers dedicated the expressway to the public by cycling and showering flowers on the Samajwadi Purvanchal Expressway,” the party said on its Twitter handle.